drb/auto-translator/README.md

 # Auto translator

-Simple utility to take a dictionary of strings in language X, and translate them to language(s) Y, Z.
+Simple utility to take a dictionary of strings in language X, and translate them to language(s) Y, Z using Google's Translate APIs (un-authed mode is available).

 The source strings are placed in a new JSON object using the target language shortcode as the key.